the full picture, this week – 27 April 2018

 Excellent news for the global FinTech community as global VC backed funding for the first quarter of 2018 topped $5.4 billion.
 The data, compiled by CB Insights and reported in Finextra, shows 323 deals being struck, 157 of which were in North America.

 A new research paper from Aite Group has highlighted that at present only 2% of asset management firms have an automated compliance function in place.
 They highlight that new legislation brought in makes it more and more likely that RegTech solutions will be implemented.
-In this interview with DerivSource, they further note that in risk management particularly, there is an appetite for machine learning and Robotic Process Automation (RPA) because it brings in a competitive component and allows for the move from reactive to proactive compliance.
+In this interview with DerivSource, they further note that in risk management particularly, there is an appetite for machine learning and intelligent process automation (IPA) because it brings in a competitive component and allows for the move from reactive to proactive compliance.